Kissingerism

 Greg Grandin

-Greg Grandin, professor of history at New York University, is the author of The Empire of Necessity, The Blood of Guatemala and Kissinger’s Shadow.
+Greg Grandin, winner of the Pulitzer Prize, is a professor of history at Yale.
+He is the author of The End of the Myth, The Blood of Guatemala, and Kissinger’s Shadow.
 A recipient of fellowships from the Guggenheim Foundation and the New York Public Library, he has served on the UN Truth Commission investigating the Guatemalan Civil War.
 His articles appear in the Los Angeles Times, The Nation, and The New York Times.

 Arthur Panaro –